All Episodes

 And their slogan is clean money, clean elections.

-Uh they produced a a holiday card video a couple of Christmases back that said that the tagline uh is sure my kids might get asthma because Congress keeps doing dirty energies bidding.
+They produced a holiday card video a couple of Christmases back that said that the tagline is, sure, my kids might get asthma because Congress keeps doing dirty energies bidding, but the Koch brothers need their third home.

-So she's not just soft Democrat, she's hardcore, foaming Occupy Wall Street Democrat, and she has a pretty clear conflict of interest.
+She's hardcore, foaming, Occupy Wall Street Democrat, and she has a pretty clear conflict of interest.

 Her group, Public Campaign, is both a 501c3 and a 501c4.

-It has an ongoing relationship with Public Campaign Action Fund, a non-profit nonpartisan 501c4 organization.
+It has an ongoing relationship with Public Campaign Action Fund, a non-profit, non-partisan 501c4 organization.

-So she's she sees she's that's her obsession.
+So she sees that's her obsession.

-Get Karl Rove, keep him from active political participation.
+Keep him from active political participation.

 And she's climbing into bed every night with the commissioner of the IRS who supervises 501c3 and 501c4 applications.

-He's such a Texan warmongering cowboy that he that that that even he cannot find somebody to run supposedly his IRS other than uh the husband of a full-blown Occupy Wall Street public campaign, Streisand Foundation, Koch Brothers obsessed left-wing loon, uh, with an with a, as I said, a pretty explicit uh conflict of interest, conflict of interest.
+And George W. Bush, George W. Bush, this Texan warmongering cowboy to the left, he's such a Texan warmongering cowboy that he that that that even he cannot find somebody to run supposedly his IRS other than the husband of a full-blown Occupy Wall Street public campaign, Streisand Foundation, Koch Brothers, obsessed left-wing loon with an with, as I said,

-Now, they've just released today a report on how these guys live.
+Now they've just released today a report on how these guys live.

-Uh public servants are supposed to be our servants.
+Again, to go back to Stephanie's point, public servants are supposed to be our servants.

 Instead, as Becky Gerritson testified in Congress today, we are their serfs and vassals.

-Just to just to make this a joke too far.
+Just to just to make this a joke too far, this wasn't just any old IRS conference.

-This was the small business, self-employed divisions conference in Anaheim, California in August 2010.
+This was the small business self-employed divisions conference in Anaheim California, in August 2010.

 Are you a small business person?

-Uh are you self-employed?
+Are you self-employed?

-Uh you watch your expenses pretty carefully.
+You watch your expenses pretty carefully.

-Uh when you when you have to go on a business trip, you're staying in a comfort inn.
+You're not staying in $3,500 a night hotel rooms when you, when you have to go on a business trip, you're staying in a comfort inn uh, and that's if you're treating yourself.

-Maybe you stand in a Motel 6.
+Maybe you're staying in a motel 6.

 So you've got to keep it within the realm of reality.

-And yet the IRS, small business, self-employed division, when they hold a conference, people stay in thirty five hundred dollar a night hotel rooms.
+And yet the IRS, Small Business, self-employed Division, when they hold a conference, people stay in thirty five hundred dollar a night hotel rooms.

-Now, in this official report into this, into this useless conference.
+Now, in this official report into this, into this useless conference, they're talking about the keynote speakers.

-One keynote speaker was paid seventeen thousand dollars.
+One keynote speaker was paid $17,000.

-Uh this is from the report.
+This is from the report.

 According to the contract signed by the IRS, this speaker was, quote, uniquely qualified to deliver this presentation because of the combination of his artistic abilities and his presentation skills.